BBj-Plugins/BBjDrawer/README.md

   </a>
 </p>

-BBjDrawer is a custom BBj Widget for the DWC which allows for building common application layouts.
+A Custom BBj Widget for the DWC to build popover drawers

 ## Installation